anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 }
 ```

-`Car` is an `ObjectType` which defines the structure of a car model in our application using `ScalarTypes`, it should have a patent which is a string and also an color which is a string, both are mandatory.
+`Car` type defines the structure of a car model in our application using [`ScalarTypes`](https://graphql.org/learn/schema/#scalar-types), it should have a patent and color both must be text and mandatory.

-One thing to remark is that `ObjectType` or `ScalarTypes` don’t expose any functionality to client applications, for that we should define our entry points for our server.
+One thing to remark is that `ObjectType` or `ScalarTypes` don’t expose any functionality to client applications, for that we should define our _entry points_ for our server.

-#### Query Type
+#### Query Type :mag:

-Queries are used by the client to request the data it needs from the server.
-Unlike REST APIs where there’s a clearly defined structure of information returned from each endpoint, GraphQL always exposes only one endpoint, allowing the client to decide what data it really needs from a predefined pattern.
+`Queries` are used by the client to request the data it needs from the server.
+Unlike REST APIs where there’s a clearly defined structure of information returned from each endpoint, GraphQL always exposes only one endpoint, allowing the client to decide what data it really needs!

-Let’s take a look at an example query that a client could send to a server:
+Let's suppose we have a query which returns all the cars with its respective information, but the client only want to retrieve the patent of them and nothing else.
+The client could perform the following query:

 ```graqphql
 {